Introduction to USDⓈ-Margined Contracts and Coin-Margined Contracts

-CoinEx offers both linear contracts and inverse contracts as derivatives in futures trading.
+CoinEx offers both USDⓈ-Margined Contract and Coin-Margined Contract as derivatives in futures trading.

 Understanding the Basics

-For CoinEx's BTCUSDT linear contracts, the market price, position profit and loss (PNL), and margin are all denominated in USDT.
+For CoinEx's BTCUSDT USDⓈ-Margined Contract, the market price, position profit and loss (PNL), and margin are all denominated in USDT.

 For example, if you hold a 1-BTCUSDT contract and the price of BTC increases by $1,000, your profit is $1,000.
 Conversely, if the price drops by $1,000, your loss is $1,000.

-Since linear contracts use stablecoins like USDT for settlement, both margin and PNL are denominated in USDT.
+Since USDⓈ-margined contracts use stablecoins like USDT for settlement, both margin and PNL are denominated in USDT.

-For CoinEx's BTCUSD inverse contracts, the market price is denominated in USD, but the margin and PNL are denominated in BTC.
+For CoinEx's BTCUSD Coin-Margined Contract, the market price is denominated in USD, but the margin and PNL are denominated in BTC.

-For example, the pricing unit of an inverse contract is “cont” (short for contract), and the value of 1 cont is 1 USD.
+For example, the pricing unit of a coin-margined contract is “cont” (short for contract), and the value of 1 cont is 1 USD.
 That is, 100 USD of a BTCUSD contract position = 1 USD x 100 cont.

 Contract type